 To compliment his executive, professional and academic experiences, Daniel provides IT, advisory & management consultancy services to a number of organisations, ranging from startups, not for profits, registered training organisations, higher education organisations & multinational corporations.

 Daniel is passionate about technology and the "magical powers" it has to help individuals and organisations grow and change for the better.More information about Daniel can be found online at https://www.saffioti.me/ and https://www.linkedin.com/in/daniel-saffioti-26933231/

 Abstract submissions addressing the theme WORKING TOGETHER, SUCCEEDING TOGETHER are now open.
 Closing date for submissions is Sunday 6 May.

 For more information about abstract submissions, please see the Abstract Submissions and Presentation Support (opens in a new window) page.

-Successful conference abstracts are available to be viewed on the 2017 Program page.
+Examples of last year's successful conference abstracts are available to be viewed on the 2017 Program page.